FoxHoundOps/IoTGoat-Research-Challenge/README.md

+Certainly!
+Here's the modified README.md file with the description of the `iot_goat.rules` added:

+---

 # IoTGoat-Research-Challenge

 This repository contains the documentation and automation scripts for the IoTGoat Research Challenge.
 The challenge involves performing a penetration test on IoTGoat, an intentionally vulnerable IoT firmware.
 The goal is to identify vulnerabilities, assess the security posture, and demonstrate possible exploitation scenarios.